aritraroy/UltimateAndroidReference/README.md

 * [WeGit](https://github.com/Leaking/WeGit) - An Android App for Github

+# Tools

+* [Android Asset Studio](https://romannurik.github.io/AndroidAssetStudio/) - A collection of tools to easily generate assets such as launcher icons for your Android app
+* [Android Wifi ADB](https://github.com/pedrovgs/AndroidWiFiADB) - IntelliJ/AndroidStudio plugin which provides a button to connect your Android device over WiFi to install, run and debug your applications without a USB connected
+* [Dry Run](https://github.com/cesarferreira/dryrun) - Try any android library hosted online directly from the command line
+* [GenyMotion](https://www.genymotion.com/) - A unique platform to bring your Android app to perfection!
+* [GitKraken](https://www.gitkraken.com/) - The most popular Git GUI for Windows, Mac AND Linux
+* [Gradle Please](http://gradleplease.appspot.com/) - Quick and easy way to build Gradle based libraries in Android
+* [JRebel for Android](https://zeroturnaround.com/software/jrebel-for-android) - Instantly update code and resources JRebel for Android is an IDE plug-in that accelerates the development of Android applications
+* [Slides Code Highlighter](https://romannurik.github.io/SlidesCodeHighlighter/) - A nifty tool to turn your boring pieces of code into beautifully highlighted code snippets
+* [SourceTree](https://www.sourcetreeapp.com/) - Harness the power of Git and Hg in a beautifully simple application
+* [Vysor](https://www.vysor.io/) - Vysor puts your Android on your desktop

 # Sites

 * [Google Developers](https://medium.com/google-developers) - Engineering and technology articles for developers, written and curated by Googlers.
 The views expressed are those of the authors and don’t necessarily reflect those of Google
 * [Vogella](http://www.vogella.com/tutorials/android.html) - Learn almost everything about Android development in an easy way
+* [Fragmented Podcast](http://fragmentedpodcast.com) - An Android Developer Podcast[